char-ptr/Abyss/README.md

 ---

-This project is licensed under the terms of the gpl-3.0 license.
+This project is licensed under the terms of the MIT license.